Posted January 11th, 2016 at 1:09 pm by Dan Musick

 There are two options for possibly adding another inch or two of high lift.
 One is to lower the end bearing plates on the horizontal track angles.
 You can do this if the drums are higher than the top of the door at its highest point.
 One thing you have to watch for is that lowering the drums could cause the top of the door to hit the drums as the door rises.

-A second solution for lifting the door higher is to raise the rear ends of the horizontal tracks so the top of the door actually meets the ceiling when fully open.
+A second solution for lifting the door higher is to raise the rear ends of the horizontal tracks.
+Raise them, so that the top of the door actually meets the ceiling when fully open.
 A car backed onto a lift and raised to a tight clearance may be able to fit just under the raised door.
 Note: Pitching up the ends of the horizontal tracks may require shortening the horizontal track angles.